 Publications, Presentations & Recognitions

-Aram has been recognized by Chambers USA 2016 for Bankruptcy and Financial Restructuring and Best Lawyers in America in 2013-2016 for Bankruptcy and Debtor Rights.
+Aram has consistently been recognized by Chambers USA for Bankruptcy and Financial Restructuring, as well as Best Lawyers in America for Bankruptcy and Debtor Rights.
 He was also selected as one of the “20 Rising Stars Under 40” by the Armenian Bar Association.

 Aram has consistently been recognized in the Southern California edition of Super Lawyers magazine in bankruptcy and financial restructuring since 2005.
 Dow Jones Daily Bankruptcy Review named Aram its “Mover of the Week” in July 2009.
 The Wall Street Journal, the flagship publication of Dow Jones, also published a profile of Aram in the newspaper’s online “Bankruptcy Beat” that same week.
 In the profile, Aram discussed some of his more interesting cases (including his work representing a boxer in a dispute with Bob Arum’s Top Rank and Oscar de la Hoya’s Golden Boy Promotions) and Arent Fox’s bankruptcy practice on the west coast.